 - Helps boost healthy collagen production

 - Reduces inflammation and irritation, both of which trigger a cascade of subsequent damage

-- Fades post-breakout red marks by improving skin’s natural healing response -
+- Fades the look of post-breakout red marks by improving skin’s natural healing response

 - Increases the effectiveness of your sunscreens and boosts your skins defense against UV exposure